San Isidro, Davao del Norte: History

-San Isidro was created on June 26, 2004, after the ratification of Republic Act (RA) No. 9265.
+San Isidro was created on June 26, 2004, after the ratification of Republic Act No. 9265.
 It was formed out of 6 barangays of Asuncion and 7 barangays of Kapalong.

-Davao del Norte Representative and former Speaker Pantaleon Alvarez filed House Bill No. 9452 renaming the municipality to Sawata.
-It passed on third and final reading by the House on August 3, 2021 and on the Senate on January 31, 2022.
+Davao del Norte 1st district representative and former House speaker Pantaleon Alvarez filed House Bill No. 9452, renaming the municipality to Sawata.
+It passed on third and final reading by the House on August 3, 2021, and on the Senate on January 31, 2022.

-On June 2, 2022, RA No. 11814, the act renaming San Isidro as Sawata, as well as its municipal proper, Barangay Sawata as Poblacion, lapsed into law.
+On June 2, 2022, Republic Act No. 11814, the act renaming San Isidro as Sawata, as well as its municipal proper, Barangay Sawata as Poblacion, lapsed into law.
 A plebiscite, having no final schedule yet, will be supervised by the Commission on Elections.